sgoedecke/endless-wiki/README.md

-# Infiniwiki
+# EndlessWiki

-Infiniwiki is a tiny Go service that renders AI-generated Wikipedia-style pages on demand.
+EndlessWiki is a tiny Go service that renders AI-generated Wikipedia-style pages on demand.
 Pages are persisted in MySQL, and every internal link triggers generation of a new page the first time it is visited.

 ## High-level flow
 1. Normalize the requested slug (case fold, replace spaces with underscores, strip unsafe characters).